holdensmagicalunicorn/kindle-typesetting/README.md

 Computer Modern is highly parameterized.
-Where an Open Type font may only have a few parameters to affect the shape of glyphs at different sizes and weights, Computer Modern has about sixty paramters that can be modified to affect how glyphs are drawn.
+Where an Open Type font may only have a few parameters to affect the shape of glyphs at different sizes and weights, Computer Modern has about sixty parameters that can be modified to affect how glyphs are drawn.
 This flexibility means that Computer Modern, when tuned properly, can look good at high resolutions, low resolutions, and at large point sizes as well as small.